Banjo-Tooie: Plot

 Two years after Gruntilda's defeat, Banjo and Kazooie are playing poker with Mumbo Jumbo and Bottles.
 Outside, two of Gruntilda's sisters, Mingella and Blobbelda, use their large HAG 1 digging machine to enter Spiral Mountain.
 They destroy the boulder trapping Gruntilda, finding that she has rotted into a living skeleton while underground.
 Seeking revenge, Gruntilda destroys Banjo's house with a spell before fleeing with her sisters.
 Mumbo witnesses Gruntilda's return and escapes with Banjo and Kazooie, but Bottles does not heed their warnings and is killed by the blast.
 The three remaining friends resolve to defeat Gruntilda, and at the request of Bottles' ghost, to find a way to resurrect him.

 Following the witches' trail, Banjo and Kazooie arrive at Jinjo Village.
-There, King Jingaling, king of the Jinjos, explains that his subjects were frightened away by the HAG 1 and scattered throughout the Isle O' Hags, the game's overworld.
+King Jingaling, king of the Jinjos, explains that his subjects were frightened away by the HAG 1 and scattered throughout the Isle O' Hags, the game's overworld.
 He gives the two their first Jiggy as a reward for rescuing his subjects in advance.
 Meanwhile, Gruntilda's sisters introduce her to a device called the "Big-O-Blaster" (B.O.B.), capable of extracting "life force" from any given target.
 They test B.O.B. on King Jingaling, transforming him into a zombie.
 Gruntilda plans to charge B.O.B. long enough to blast the entire island and use the stolen life force to restore her body.
-The witch's most loyal henchman, Klungo, is sent out to hinder Banjo and Kazooie's progress, but after losing to them several times, resulting in beatings from Gruntilda, Klungo abandons her and sides with the protagonists.
+Gruntilda's henchman, Klungo, is sent out to hinder Banjo and Kazooie's progress, but after losing to them multiple times, resulting in beatings from Gruntilda, Klungo decides to abandon her.
 Banjo and Kazooie continue their journey, meeting new allies along the way such as Bottles' drill sergeant brother Jamjars, who teaches them new moves, and the Native American shaman Humba Wumba, a bitter rival of Mumbo who aids the duo with new magical transformations.

-Within Gruntilda's fortress, Cauldron Keep, Banjo and Kazooie compete with Mingella and Blobbelda in a trivia game show hosted by Gruntilda similar to that of the first game, in which losing competitors are flattened under one-ton weights.
+Within Gruntilda's fortress, Cauldron Keep, Banjo and Kazooie compete with Mingella and Blobbelda in the Tower of Tragedy Quiz, a trivia game show hosted by Gruntilda in which losing competitors are flattened under one-ton weights.
 The two sisters are crushed after losing to Banjo and Kazooie, but Gruntilda escapes.
 Banjo and Kazooie then reverse the effects of B.O.B., resurrecting both King Jingaling and Bottles, who celebrate at Bottles' house along with Klungo.
-Banjo and Kazooie fight Gruntilda and the HAG 1 atop her fortress, but she is finally defeated when she drops her most powerful magic spell inside the HAG 1 cockpit, causing the entire machine to explode, reducing Gruntilda to nothing more than her head.
-The two return to Bottles' house with Jamjars, Mumbo, and Humba Wumba, to find that, much to their disappointment, the celebration has ended without them.
-They then head to the top of Cauldron Keep and play a game of hacky sack with Gruntilda's head, who swears revenge against Banjo and Kazooie once again.
+At the top of the fortress, Gruntilda attacks Banjo and Kazooie with the HAG 1.
+During the battle, Gruntilda accidentally drops her most powerful magic spell inside the HAG 1 cockpit, causing the entire machine to explode and reducing her to only a living skull.
+Banjo and Kazooie return to Bottles' house with Jamjars, Mumbo, and Humba Wumba, only to find the celebration has ended without them.
+The group instead plays a game of hacky sack with Gruntilda's head, who swears revenge against Banjo and Kazooie once again.